 Where do we want to be?
 (Goal) How will we get there?
 (Objective) 2021-2022 Actions 1.
 Strengthened community health and wellbeing Plan and implement the Greater Bendigo Health and Wellbeing Plan.
-Lead the Loddon Campaspe Healthy Heart of Victoria initiative Implement actions for Greater Bendigo from the Goldfields Library Plan Deliver the Greater Bendigo Health and Wellbeing Annual Action Plan Establish a Greater Bendigo Health and Wellbeing Governance and Capability Building Partnership.
+Lead the Loddon Campaspe Healthy Heart of Victoria initiative Implement actions for Greater Bendigo from the Goldfields Library Plan Invest in Early Years development Deliver the Greater Bendigo Health and Wellbeing Annual Action Plan Establish a Greater Bendigo Health and Wellbeing Governance and Capability Building Partnership.
 Deliver the 2021 - 2022 Loddon Campaspe Healthy Heart of Victoria program and secure ongoing funding Finalise the Healthy Facilities Policy Adopt and implement the Reducing Harm from Gambling Policy 2.
 A healthy, equitable and sustainable food system.
-Implement the Greater Bendigo Food Systems Strategy Assist local producers to transition to sustainable agriculture practices Conduct a rural and environmental study to protect productive agricultural land (as part of the Managed Growth Strategy) Implement the Community Gardens Information Hub Support the development of the Greater Bendigo Food Hub Commence the development of an Urban Agriculture Policy Advocate for changes to Victorian Government planning policy that promote healthy food environments 3.
+Implement Greater Bendigo's Food System Strategy Assist local producers to transition to sustainable agriculture practices Conduct a rural and environmental study to protect productive agricultural land (as part of the Managed Growth Strategy) Support the development of the Greater Bendigo Food Hub Commence the development of Urban Agriculture Guidelines Advocate for changes to Victorian Government planning policy that promote healthy food environments 3.
 Everyday walking and cycling is easier for all ages and abilities.
-Implement the Public Space Plan and Walk, Cycle Greater Bendigo including defining and implementing a 10-year walking and cycling infrastructure plan Endorse a priority list of walking and cycling developments and advocate to State and Federal governments for funding Implement Stage 1 of the Ironbark Gully Trail Implement Stage 2 of the Ewing Park development Develop a management plan for the Long Gully trail Advocate to Parks Victoria for improvements to local tracks and trails Finalise design and commence construction of the Mundy Street and Hargreaves Street separated cycleways 4.
-The supply and quality of affordable housing is increased.
-Implement the Affordable Housing Action Plan Provide planning support to community housing agencies to assist in attracting Big Build funding to Greater Bendigo Provide support and respond to initiatives from the Big Housing Build program Build collaborations between the public and private housing sectors to support the development of quality affordable housing Investigate options to increase housing social supply on Local and State government land 5.
-Improved active transport and public transport services Implement relevant priorities from the Integrated Transport and Land Use Strategy, Walk, Cycle Greater Bendigo and the Climate Change and Environment Strategy Investigate scooter share scheme Advocate for improved transport links for Bendigo including improved connections to the Bendigo Metro Train Network Advocate to State Government for a free bus service for the City centre
+Implement the Public Space Plan and Walk, Cycle City of Greater Bendigo including defining and implementing a 10-year walking and cycling infrastructure plan Endorse a priority list of walking and cycling developments and advocate to State and Federal governments for funding Implement Stage 1 of the Ironbark Gully Trail Implement Stage 2 of the Ewing Park development Develop a management plan for the Long Gully Trail Advocate to Parks Victoria for improvements to local tracks and trails and consider Council's strategic role Finalise design and commence construction of the Mundy Street and Hargreaves Street separated cycleways 4.
+The supply and quality of affordable housing is increased. • Implement the Affordable Housing Action Plan Provide planning support to community housing agencies to assist in attracting Big Build funding to Greater Bendigo Provide support and respond to initiatives from the Big Housing Build program Build collaborations between the public and private housing sectors to support the development of quality affordable housing Investigate options to increase social housing supply on Local and State government land 5.
+More sustainable active and public transport services Implement relevant priorities from the Integrated Transport and Land Use Strategy, Walk, Cycle Greater Bendigo and the Climate Change and Environment Strategy Investigate scooter share scheme Advocate for improved transport links for Bendigo, including improved connections to the Bendigo Metro Train Network Advocate to State Government for a free bus service for the City centre